Aviation - London (Bar)

 Attracts ample praise for his expertise in aviation cases and is known for being highly responsive to client needs.
 Sources were eager to highlight his language skills, particularly his fluency in Russian.

-Expertise: "A future star.
+Strengths: "A future star.
 He's bright, fast on turnaround and gives good, sensible advice."
 "Quietly spoken, he's cerebral and provides a very clear and precise understanding of the problem before him."

 Recent work: Acted in the case of Natixis v Islas Airways, a claim made against three guarantors of the defunct airline that sought to recover almost EUR30 million.